Crotyl group

 A crotyl group is an organic functional group with the formula RCH_{2}CH=CHCH_{3}|.
 Systematically, it is called a but-2-en-1-yl group and exhibits geometric isomerism, being either cis (Z) or trans (E).
 There are many simple compounds in which the crotyl group forms base carbon chain: crotyl alcohol, crotonaldehyde, crotonic acid, and crotyl acrylate are examples.

 Synthesis of

-(crotyl anions) can be synthesised from 2-butene (either isomer): this reaction must be performed in the presence of organometallic reagents, as a base, usually alkyl lithium, or any alkylates of s-block metals, in a solvent, typically THF, and at low temperatures, generally below -20 °C. The negative charge is delocalised over three of the carbon atoms of the group and there is resonance between the two possible delocalised forms (one for each terminal carbon).
+(crotyl anions) can be synthesised from 2-butene (either isomer) by deprotonation with highly basic organometallic reagents, typically organolithium reagents.
+The negative charge is delocalised over three of the carbon atoms of the group.